 How to Store Granola

-Once the granola has fully cooled, transfer it to an airtight container and store it in a cool, dark pantry for up to 1 month.
+Once the granola has thoroughly cooled, transfer it to an airtight container and store it in a cool, dark pantry for up to 1 month.

 - Use homemade granola to top Instant Pot Yogurt.